I am non-binary, and use the singular 'they' as my personal pronoun.

 You probably have questions.
-I'm still uncomfortable discussing it all outside queer circles, so let me give you a primer, and you can ask me about anything I don't address.
+I'm still a little uncomfortable discussing it all outside queer circles, so let me give you a primer, and you can ask me about anything I don't address.

 Non-binary.
 The gender binary - that is, male and female - is increasingly seen as outdated and restrictive for no good reason.
 Non-binary people have been around for all of human history, but it's only fairly recently that we're starting to be formally defined in terms of sociological theory.